georgegoldman/mothrbox_service_core/README.md

-# 🧠 Motherbox — The Smart Gateway to Walrus
+# 🧠 Mothrbox — The Smart Gateway to Walrus

-**Motherbox** is the fastest and most secure way to integrate with [Walrus](https://docs.wal.app), a decentralized storage and availability protocol.
+**Mothrbox** is the fastest and most secure way to integrate with [Walrus](https://docs.wal.app), a decentralized storage and availability protocol.

 > Store encrypted or plain data — your choice.
-> Either way, Motherbox ensures seamless and reliable access to Walrus with robust tooling.
+> Either way, Mothrbox ensures seamless and reliable access to Walrus with robust tooling.

 ---

-## 🔑 What Can Motherbox Do?
+## 🔑 What Can Mothrbox Do?

 - ✅ **Encrypt and store** data on Walrus (default mode)
 - ✅ **Store plain data** on Walrus without encryption